tcbrindle/NanoRange/README.md

  * Not all of the Ranges TS's "customisation point objects" have yet been implemented in NanoRange.

- * NanoRange does not currently provide implementations of the type traits `common_type_t` or `common_reference_t`, or their associated concepts `Common` and `CommonReference`.
-   This is largely because the specification of `common_reference_t` in the TS is so complicated that attempting to implement it made me want to cry actual tears.
+ * NanoRange's implementation of `common_type` and `common_reference` do not meet the specification in the Ranges TS.
+This is largely because the specification of `common_reference` is so complicated that attempting to implement it made me want to cry actual tears.

  * NanoRange does not currently implement the adaptor classes `reverse_iterator`, `move_iterator`, `common_iterator` or `counted_iterator`.